BEKATX/SYNTAX_SYNDICATE/docs/capstone-proposal.md

 ### What We Need to Learn

 **Technical Questions:**
-1. [e.g., How do we implement streaming responses in FastAPI?]
+1. [How do we implement streaming responses in FastAPI?]
-   - Resources: [e.g., FastAPI docs, LangChain streaming examples]
+   - Resources: [FastAPI docs, LangChain streaming examples]
    - Timeline: Week 3

-2. [e.g., What's the best way to chunk documents for RAG?]
+2. [What's the best way to chunk documents for RAG?]
-   - Resources: [e.g., LlamaIndex docs, research papers on RAG]
+   - Resources: [LlamaIndex docs, research papers on RAG]
    - Timeline: Week 5

-3. [e.g., How do we prevent prompt injection?]
+3. [How do we prevent prompt injection?]
-   - Resources: [e.g., OWASP Top 10 for LLMs, prompt engineering guides]
+   - Resources: [OWASP Top 10 for LLMs, prompt engineering guides]
    - Timeline: Week 6

 **Product Questions:**
-1. [e.g., Do users prefer concise or detailed responses?]
+1. [Do users prefer concise or detailed responses?]
-   - Method: [e.g., A/B test in Week 7]
+   - Method: [A/B test in Week 7]
    - Timeline: Week 7-8

-2. [e.g., What error messages are most helpful?]
+2. [What error messages are most helpful?]
-   - Method: [e.g., User observation during testing]
+   - Method: [User observation during testing]
    - Timeline: Week 9

 ---